andre-st/amazon-wishless/README.md

 - unfortunately, this situation reduces the value of this project, although our viewer still shows more information and is clearer

-**Firefox CORS-Issue:**
+**Firefox 68+ XSLT CORS-issue:**
-- Firefox 68+ doesn't any longer load the local XSLT file, which is located in the same directory as the XML file ("Cross Origin" and file URIs).
+- Firefox doesn't load the local XSLT file anymore, which is referenced by the XML file and located in the same directory ("Cross Origin" and file URIs).
-  So your XML will looks wrong.
+  It's required to transform the raw XML data into an useful report.
 You would have to...
 	- visit `about:config` and disable `privacy.file_unique_origin`,
 	- or access the files through a web-server